Beckfords Pencilfish Care Guide: Tank Setup, Diet, Tank Mates & More

 Beckford’s pencilfish is the most commonly available pencilfish in the aquarium trade.
 You may find them at well-stocked local fish stores, but for consistent availability and healthy stock, these trusted online retailers are reliable options:

 Prices are typically very reasonable compared to rarer pencilfish species.
-Look for captive-bred specimens when possible, as they tend to acclimate faster and accept prepared foods more readily than wild-caught fish.
+Look for captive-bred specimens when possible, as they will acclimate faster and accept prepared foods more readily than wild-caught fish.

 Frequently Asked Questions